benoit1906/Gyroscope/README.md

 The data can be transferred by byte (sequence of 8 bits) and then the receiver must send an ACK which is a zero acknowledge bit in order to tell that he has received the byte.
 In the case that the master is writing to the slave, after each byte the slave must send an ACK read by the master.
 You can see on the Figure 5 and Figure 6 the protocol of transfer on the I2C bus in this case concerning our L3GD20 gyroscope component.

 When the master is reading from the slave, a single one byte, the master does not have to send an ACK, see Figure 7.
 However, if the master is reading multiple bytes from the slave, the master must send an ACK to the slave after each byte received in order to prevent the slave to send the next one and the register address in automatically incremented.
-But for the last byte of the multiple byte tram, the master does not have to send an ACK as in the case of single byte reading.
+But for the last byte of the multiple byte frame, the master does not have to send an ACK as in the case of single byte reading.
 The Figure 8 demonstrates a reading of multiple bytes of data by the master from the slave for a better comprehension.

 ![image](https://user-images.githubusercontent.com/84474292/118877851-37ee7100-b8ef-11eb-834e-832c9df42e20.png)